can you pour concrete directly on dirt

 A final measure to increase your concrete slab’s structural integrity is to add a wire mesh to it.
 This is essentially a “skeleton” onto which the concrete clings.

-It is a common misconception that the steel bars used in the mesh are tack-welded together, but construction experts advise against this since it reduces the cross-section of the steel and therefore offers less integrity than when they are unjoined.
+It is a common misconception that the steel bars used in the mesh are tack-welded together.
+However, construction experts advise against this since it reduces the steel cross-section and, therefore, offers less integrity than when they are unjoined.

-For the mesh to be optimally effective, it is important to set the steel rods at a suitable height, dependent on the thickness of concrete you’re looking to lay.
+For the mesh to be optimally effective, it is important to set the steel rods at a suitable height, depending on the thickness of the concrete you’re looking to lay.

-This is another reason why it is important to follow these four steps as opposed to pouring the concrete directly onto dirt since the subgrade preparation provides a flat surface to get the mesh ready for pouring.
+This is another reason why it is important to follow these four steps instead of pouring the concrete directly onto dirt since the subgrade preparation provides a flat surface to get the mesh ready for pouring.

 Things to Keep in Mind When Pouring Concrete

 After following these four steps, you’ll be ready to pour your concrete.
-There are several subtle details to consider when preparing your concrete, such as mixing the right amount of water to your aggregate.
+There are several subtle details to consider when preparing your concrete.
+For instance, mixing the right amount of water into your aggregate.
 We cover this topic specifically in a separate article, “Can I Pour Dry Concrete?

 Safety gear is also highly recommended when mixing and pouring concrete to protect yourself from the splashback.

-Spreading the concrete evenly is important right from the pouring stage, which is why it is recommended that you enlist help when pouring.
-Using shovels, rakes, and come-along rakes to assist with spreading the concrete evenly across your form.
+Spreading the concrete evenly is important right from the pouring stage, so it is recommended that you enlist help when pouring.
+Use shovels, rakes, and come-along rakes to assist with spreading the concrete evenly across your form.

 This picture shows the scene of a construction site.
 In the foreground a hand wearing work gloves is carrying a bucket.
 In the background a cement truck is visible.
 Cement is flowing from the truck into the bucket.